linuxct/descendant.github.io/_pages/about.md

 ## About
 <br>

-Descendant it's an Android Custom ROM that aims to add useful tweaks over Google's Android AOSP 9.
+Descendant is an Android Custom ROM that aims to add useful tweaks over Google's Android AOSP 9.
 Nothing fancy, straight AOSP plus some tweaks that per-my-idea should be shipped by default in any pure AOSP.

 Founded and leaded by {% include icon-github.html username="Dil3mm4" %}, Descendant it's an open-source project that (at the moment) targets Treble enabled devices.